 Prerequisite Undergraduate Coursework

 A person holding a Bachelor of Science in Electrical Engineering, Computer Engineering, or Computer Science has the necessary broad background to undertake the MTSE-CS program.
 Students interested in the program who do not have such a Bachelor's degree should contact a departmental advisor before applying.
+Admission to this program requires satisfying admission requirements in both the CS and ECE departments.

 A student without adequate background in specific areas is required to demonstrate proficiency in prerequisite courses; an abbreviated list is given below.
 Specific proficiency courses will be detailed for each student at the time of admission to the MTSE-CS program.
 Proficiency in a course may be demonstrated by completing the course with a grade of "A" or "B" or by achieving a grade of "A" or "B" in a proficiency examination administered by the ECE or the CS department.
 Students should contact a departmental adviser for more details on prerequisites and proficiency requirements.